valiGrimO/PETRA/scripts/petra_blender_addon/renderLayers/layer_R3_NOTES.md

 And under `Shading` tab, we have to:
 5. set the right `vertex color` group
 6. define the extreme values of the map range.

+Future developments:
++ at the moment, the "middle value" between the extrem is 0.
+It could be usefull if we can change this value, for some reason.
++ It could be great also to in include "out of range" values (set in blue) in the covering layer.